section-engineering-education/engineering-education/articles/lipa-na-mpesa-online/index.md

 ### Prerequisites
 - Have a Kenyan based Safaricom phone number.
 - Have [Node.js](https://nodejs.org/en/) installed on your computer.
-- Have some basic knowledge of JavaScript and using [Express JS](#https://expressjs.com/).
+- Have some basic knowledge of JavaScript and [Express JS](#https://expressjs.com/).
 - Have [Postman](https://www.postman.com/) installed on your computer.

 ### What will we cover